freedomofpress/securedrop/docs/install.md

 ![My Keys](/images/install/viewing8.jpg)

-You'll also need to write down the 40 character hex fingerprint for this new key for the next step.
+You'll also need to verify the 40 character hex fingerprint for this new key during the `App Server` installation.
 Double-click on the new key you just generated and change to the `Details` tab.
 Write down the 40 digits under `Fingerprint`.
 (Your PGP key fingerprint will be different than what's in this photo.)

 ![Fingerprint](/images/install/viewing9.jpg)